Application for Observing Time

 But a proposal must be submitted, and it will be evaluated by the TAC.
 Only the highly ranked pay-per-night proposals will be accepted.

 There is no definite deadline for this telescope.

-For any use of the 1.23m telescope, a separate operations
+For any use of the 1.23-m telescope, a separate operation

 agreement between CAHA A.I.E. and the respective user

-The main science case of the CARMENES Guaranteed Time Observations
+the main science case of the CARMENES Guaranteed Time

-is the detection, follow-up and characterization of planets around
+the detection by the radial velocity method, follow-up and characterization of planets around

 overlap with this science case are encouraged to contact the

 CARMENES consortium for collaboration.
 In all other cases,

 arguments explaining why the science case does not overlap should